Teaching Your Kids About Money – Do You Do It? Or Do You Shy Away From The Subject?

 Start teaching your kids about money by letting your child actually see their money.

-Piggy banks are great and colourful but what they don’t do is allow your child to see their coins and notes slowly stack up.
+Piggy banks are great and colorful but what they don’t do is allow your child to see their coins and notes slowly stack up.

 Create a savings jar instead so they can see their pennies mount up.